 We believe that technologies which allow for the sharing of information while remaining compliant with data protection laws (sometimes known as Privacy Enhancement Technologies) provide the potential to overcome some of the difficulties and barriers that currently prevent the sharing of relevant information among these entities.

-From 25 March to 5 April 2019 we will be holding a follow-up TechSprint in Abu Dhabi to explore the potential for new technologies to enhance information sharing across jurisdictions.
+From 10 to 20 June 2019 we will be holding a follow-up TechSprint in London to explore the potential for new technologies to enhance information sharing across jurisdictions.
 The 2-week TechSprint will be held in conjunction with colleague regulators Abu Dhabi Global Markets (ADGM), Australian Transaction Reports & Analytics Centre (AUSTRAC) and Monetary Authority Singapore (MAS), and in consultation with Europol.

 Observing proofs of concepts

 We are also acting as an observer for several consortia who are developing anti-money laundering related proofs of concept resulting from the TechSprint.
 These include:

 - Catch the Chameleon: a collaboration between Santander and other financial and technology industry partners that uses blockchain to allow the cross-referencing of KYC/ KYB data on Small and Medium Enterprises (SMEs) with suspicious characteristics.

 - Webs of Suspicion: a collaboration between Solidatus, Grant Thornton UK LLP, Ashurst LLP, Solace and Privitar, to explore ways to help firms safely detect and share data on financial crime, using machine learning AI, encryption and smart contract protocols, underpinned by open standards.

 - Pooled Transactional Data: a collaboration between Deloitte and three large UK retail banks to assess whether using advanced analytics techniques on pooled transactional data from multiple financial institutions may identify potential money laundering activity which would not have been identified by conventional practices.